 - Best served immediately.

-- Refrigerate leftovers for up to 3 days.
-If the soup thickens after a while add a drop of water and adjust the seasoning as needed.
+- Refrigerate leftover mulligatawny chicken soup for up to 3 days.
+This soup will thicken as it cools.
+When reheating it you may have to add a splash of water or coconut milk and adjust the seasoning if needed.

 - Freeze for up to 3 months.